Canada

 Montreal Off The Beaten Path: Discover These 7 Unusual Places on Foot

-A small disclaimer: the pictures are from early May 2018, so don't get too excited when you'll see green grass all over and people wearing t-shirts.
+t-shirts.
 It's still quite cold in Montreal with the latest snowfall only two days ago.

 Start your journey at Place Bonaventure, an austere piece of concrete, across the street from Gare Centrale (Central Station).
 To explain why there are many concrete structures in Montreal like Place Bonaventure built in the brutalist style, we should take a small detour to its past.
 Montreal experienced a remarkable construction boom in the 1960s and 1970s fueled by World Expo in 1967 and the Olympic Games in 1976.
-Apparently, the brutalist style was popular back then (not just in Canada), and therefore it prevails in public places like a metro, parks and office buildings.
+Apparently, the brutalist style was popular back then (not just in Canada), and therefore it prevails in public places like the metro, parks and office buildings.

-Park Bonaventure is a gateway to the city if coming from the south shore of the mighty Saint Laurent river.
+Park Bonaventure is a gateway to the city if coming from the south shore of the mighty Saint Laurent River.

 This newly renovated piece of land combines a contemporary style of nearby Griffintown with old good brutalist walls.